anicholls35/Obscura-Flutter/README.md

 ### Intended Platforms
 Lucky7's goal is to have Obscura to be functional on both Android, iOS, Web + Mac OS|Window|Linux by **1st April 2021** *(STC)*

+_For aid in using this GitHub repo, please read the guidelines in the wiki section.
+There you'll aldo find useful links to aid in the development_

 # Obscura Change-log
 ### 8th February 2021
 1. Completed Post/Following/Followers page